 The S for Specific

-When you define a smart goal, you need to make sure it is“specific”, meaning that the objectives are clear and precise.
+When you define a smart goal, you need to make sure it is“specific”, meaning that the objectives are clear and precise if you want to accomplish it.
 This is the key to your success and that of your teams.

-Let‘s face it, it‘s hard to start and finish a project when the goal is unclear.
+Let‘s face it, it‘s hard to start and finish a project when the goal is unclear or unrealistic.

 ❌ Examples of unclear objectives: